Don Ramón

-Don Ramón is a Mexican fictional character from the Mexican television sitcom series El Chavo del Ocho, played by the Mexican actor Ramón Valdés.
+Ramón is a Mexican fictional character from the Mexican television sitcom series El Chavo del Ocho, played by the Mexican actor Ramón Valdés.
 He is an unemployed widower who lives in flat no. 72 in Chavo's neighborhood, owned by Señor Barriga.
 He is the father of La Chilindrina and grandson of Doña Nieves.

+The character was played by Valdés from 1972 to 1979, with the actor leaving the cast at the beginning of the last season and being replaced by the characters Doña Nieves and Jaimito, having a brief comeback between 1981 and 1982 when El Chavo del Ocho returned as a sketch within the Chespirito show.

-Concept and Creation
+Concept and creation

 The character originally debuted in a sketch on the Chespirito program in 1972 entitled "El Ropavejero", initially having been an improvised character who wore a yellow t-shirt and a black Basque-style beret, in addition to living in flat No. 14, which would later become Doña Florinda's house.
 In the following episode the character began wearing his iconic blue bucket hat and in the third episode was his first appearance with his black t-shirt.
 According to an interview conducted by Valdés' son, it was revealed that much of the character was based on the life of his own actor, who was also grumpy at home, even using his iconic catchphrases before playing the character and had different jobs when he was younger, in addition, even his look consisted of clothes that he himself carried from his house to the studio, carrying cigarettes in his pocket due to his lifelong smoking habit, in addition to mentioning that Valdés had several debts to pay before his fame.